BMichaelJ/Python-projects/picsorter/main.md

 > An intelligent image organization tool that automatically identifies and sorts images containing people or flags.

+# Origin
+Github Copilot and Claude 3.7 Sonnet prompted program.

+**Original prompt:**
+I want a script that moves any pictures that has people or flags in them to a new folder
+***follow up Prompts:***
+> I also want a logfile that includes the information on the weight and keywords

 ## Overview

 This application uses computer vision and machine learning to: